 One of the most popular and impressive places to visit in Pennsylvania, the Gettysburg National Military Park tells the story of the most important battle in America’s history.
 It was here in and around the town of the same name that the Battle of Gettysburg was fought from July 1 – 3 1863, with victory for the North marking a significant turning point in the American Civil War.

 Dotted about the expansive park are various monuments and memorials dedicated to the fallen and the influential figures who decided its outcome.
 As well as taking a tour of the largest land battle ever fought in North America, visitors can explore the fields and forests in which they fought.

-The undoubted highlight, however, is its magnificent museum which houses an astounding array of Civil War artifacts and archaeological findings.
+The undoubted highlight in Gettysburg, however, is its magnificent museum which houses an astounding array of Civil War artifacts and archaeological findings.
 In addition to perusing its extensive collection of cannons, uniforms and firearms there is also a fantastic film to watch on the battle and a sensational cyclorama of the events that took place.